6 Ways to Support Your Desired Culture at Work

 In oversimplified terms, their culture went toxic.
 In both cases, greed conquered ethics.
 Instead of adhering to a cultural norm of “following Federal regulations” or “putting customers first,” both companies systematically cheated.
 Their brands have suffered.
 They have lost customers, and they will pay hefty fines and face criminal charges.

 These are, of course, extreme examples of cultural failure.
-But there are many examples of cultural erosion that are less drastic and closer to home.
-Perhaps you have observed some shifting away from the workplace culture your organization proclaims; you sense your organization is moving toward a less desirable culture that can eat away at the well-being of your employees and the reputation of your company.
+But there are many examples of cultural erosion from corporate culture assessments that are less drastic and closer to home.
+Perhaps you have observed someone on your team slowly shifting away from the workplace culture your organization proclaims.

 Six Ways to Support Your Desired Culture